 Brown spots: patients with dark or coloured skin frequently develop coloured spots which persist a few months after the disappearance of papules.

--Scars after acne relief (keloids): these kind of scars overgrows hard pimples, where an injury has occurred and are more visible on the skin surface that is raised and very unsightly,like on the jaws, upper part of the back or the thorax.
+- Scars after acne relief (keloids): these kind of scars overgrow as hard pimples, often where an injury has occurred.
+They are more visible on the skin surface and are raised and very unsightly.
+These kind of scars tend to be in areas such as the jaw line, upper part of the back or the thorax.

 Other infections often mistaken for Acne